 The prices quoted below are for immature cats under 6 months.
 Older cats get a plan tailored to their individual needs.
 We will discuss these needs during the pre-surgical exam.
-In general, the costs for young, healthy patients are as follows, current January of 2021:
+In general, the costs for young, healthy patients are listed on this price-sheet, current as of 2023.

 Older cats and cats with more than just the front claws removed may need more pain meds, sutures, or longer hospitalization, which will affect the cost and can add $25, $50, or even $100 to the fee.
 We will discuss that at the pre-surgical exam.

 If there are complications in cats under 6 months of age, we don't really expect that and will generally deal with them at a discounted fee.
 However, for the older cats, complications are not totally unexpected and while we will absolutely help you with them we will charge regular fees.